-• Evaluate opportunities to increase revenues by leveraging caretaker properties at Bush Point and Possession Beach.
+• Evaluate opportunities to increase revenues by leveraging caretaker properties at Bush Point and Possession Beach, subject to existing agreements and permits.

 - Replace the manual parking payment system at the Humphrey Lot when revenues allow. - Support Island Transit and nearby mainland transportation agencies in pursuing initiatives that expand transportation choices and assist the workforce in getting on, off, and around the island.